Ghana Broadcasting Corporation

 The Ghana Broadcasting Corporation (GBC) was established by law in 1968 with a triple mandate as a State Broadcaster, Public Service Broadcaster, and a Commercial Broadcaster in Ghana.
 Headquartered in the capital city, Accra, GBC is funded by grants, broadcasting television commercials and the levying of a television licence, costing 36 cedis and 60 cedis for one or more TV sets in the same house every year.
 TV set repairers and sales outlets are to pay an annual sum of between 60 cedis to 240 cedis.

 History

-Established under an act by the British colonial government in 1935, the Gold Coast first operated a Broadcasting outlet called radio ZOY.
-This was the code name of a relay station the BBC operated.
-It was in the time of Governor General Sir Arnold Hodson.
-It later became the Ghana Broadcasting Corporation after Dr Kwame Nkrumah changed the name Gold Coast to Ghana, upon political independence in 1957.
-The broadcasting service, originally known as Station ZOY, was introduced on 31 July 1935 by the colonial Governor, Sir Arnold Hodson.
+Established under an act by the British colonial government in 1935, the Gold Coast first operated a broadcasting outlet called Station ZOY, a relay station operated by the BBC.
+It later became the Ghana Broadcasting Corporation after Kwame Nkrumah changed the name Gold Coast to Ghana, upon political independence in 1957.